chisty/asp.net-web-api-articles/message-handlers-and-filters.md

 In the first example, we will write a custom message handler which will log the requested Http method and do some tweak based on their types.

-Like, write the request type and redirect all Http Post method to Http Get.
+Like, write the request type and redirect all *Http Post* method to *Http Get*.
 Here is the code:

 ```csharp
 public class CustomRequestMessageHandler : DelegatingHandler